Heatblur-Simulations/f-4e-manual/src/stores/air_to_ground/missiles/shrike.md

 Selection of the "Direct Attack" attack profile is only preferred when using the (WRCS) DIRECT mode.

+> 💡 Direct Attack can be utilized when engaging SAM systems during a quick low level popup attack.

 ### Seeker Heads

 The AGM-45 has 10 seeker heads, which each target a specific emitter radio frequency, to select